The Role of the Australian Lowline in the Commercial Sector –

 - reduce late maturity patterns

 - reduce calving difficulties particularly in first time heifers

 - produce cattle that are more feed efficient

 - produce steers that will finish well on grass to produce high yielding carcasses.

 All of the above are traits highly valued by the commercial cattle industry.
 The successful results of using Lowline bulls has expanded the demand, with dairy herds gaining the added advantage of an alternate income stream from the resultant Lowline influenced progeny.

-The Australian Lowline Cattle Association (ALCA) has introduced Certified Lowline Beef (CLB) which enables producers who meet certain stringent and traceable requirements to market their beef using the CLB logo.
-ALCA is actively promoting CLB and possible outlets include butchers, restaurants and farmer’s markets.
-Initiatives for marketing Lowline and Lowline cross steers are developed by Promotion Groups and individual Lowline producers.
+The Australian Lowline Cattle Association (ALCA) has introduced the Certified Lowline Beef (CLB) program to enable producers, who meet certain stringent and DNA traceability requirements, to market their beef using the CLB logo.
+ALCA actively promotes CLB.
+Initiatives for marketing Lowline and Lowline cross steers are only limited by your imagination.

 - Ardrossan Studs’ 22 years of Producing Lowline Beef.

 - 2013 Journal – The half blood Lowline cow is diamond in the rough.